gatsby-inc/sanity-plugin-gatsby-cloud-preview/README.md

 # Working with a Gatsby Starter

 Gatsby starters have the "Open Preview" button enabled by default.
-Simply set your `SANITY_STUDIO_CONTENT_SYNC_URL` with the correct value.
+Simply set your `SANITY_STUDIO_CONTENT_SYNC_URL` environmental variable with the correct value.
 You should be able to run Studio and see your changes reflected in the Gatsby preview tab out of the box!